-In Summary, the Fitbit Sense is definitely a cutting edge smartwatch focussed on delivering a comprehensive toolset to help you lead a healthy lifestyle.
+In Summary, the Fitbit Sense is definitely a cutting-edge smartwatch focused on delivering a comprehensive toolset to help you lead a healthy lifestyle.

 Alaoui-Ismaïli, O., Robin, O., Rada, H., Dittmar, A., Vernet-Maury, E. (1997).
 Basic emotions evoked by odorants: comparison between autonomic responses and self-evaluation.
 Physiology and Behavior 62, 713–720.